Speaker

 “Stephen connects with faculty because he is amusing, full of the kinds of anecdotes that resonate with those who work with kids professionally.
 He is effective with parents because he helps them understand their kids more clearly.
 I think people carry away a clear idea about what they actually need to do when working with young people and living with their own children.

-- Head of School, Tabor Academy
+– Jay Stroud, Head of School, Tabor Academy

 Recent Presentation Materials